Editor choice

 There are many types of malware, malicious software designed to disrupt the everyday use of your computer.
-Some malware types are simply nuisances to the one sitting behind the keyboard, while others can actually harm or destroy the computer itself.
-Another threat posed by malware is the invasion of your privacy, and it has the potential to cause you considerable personal and/or financial harm.
+Some malware types are nuisances to the one sitting behind the keyboard, while others can harm or destroy the computer.
+Another threat posed by malware is the invasion of your privacy, which can potentially cause considerable personal and financial harm.

 Let's Understand Malware Types

-There are many different types of malware available, with some more harmful than others, but how to protect your computer from malicious attacks?
-Some new malware samples are produced every day, and each strain has its own individual way of infecting and damaging computers.
+Many types of malware are available, some more harmful than others, but how can you protect your computer from malicious attacks?
+Some new malware samples are produced daily, and each strain has its own way of infecting and damaging computers.

 Spyware Attacks

-Spyware is a program that has been downloaded, usually unbeknownst to you, because it can be piggy-backed with some other type of the desired program, usually freeware or shareware.
+Spyware is a program that has been downloaded, usually unknown to you because it can be piggy-backed with some other type of desired program, usually freeware or shareware.
 Once this spyware is secretly installed on your computer, it can do such things as change computer settings, track viewed websites, collect passwords, history, and private information, and even record your keystrokes.
-This information is then sent back to the program’s originator or a third party.
+This information is returned to the program’s originator or a third party.
 Spyware is extremely difficult to eradicate.

 What is Adware?